 1. Indoor AC Unit Is Making Hissing Sounds

 A hissing sound from your AC unit is one of the most common signs of a refrigerant leak.
 Cracks and holes in the parts of your AC system that distribute refrigerant will cause the system to hiss when a cycle is running.
 Larger leaks can even have a more liquidy, bubbling sound, letting more refrigerant escape.
+As soon as you start noticing unusual sounds from your AC unit, it’s time to call our team to ensure you don’t have an AC refrigerant leak.

 2. AC Is On But Not Cooling

 With insufficient refrigerant, your air conditioner will be unable to cool the air in your home effectively.
 If you’ve done basic troubleshooting (like checking your filters) and your AC is still not cooling, it may be due to a refrigerant leak.
+There’s nothing worse than dealing with this issue during the hot summer months, so make sure you get it resolved as soon as possible.

 3. Longer Cooling Cycles

 As a consequence of inefficiently cooling your home, an AC unit with a refrigerant leak will cause cooling cycles to take longer than normal to control the indoor climate.
 A change in cooling cycle duration when other factors (like outdoor temperature) remain stable may indicate a refrigerant leak.
+Over time, you’ll find that this can become an incredibly frustrating issue to experience, as it will reduce your AC unit’s ability to cool down your home.

 4. Indoor Air Is Unusually Humid